 The music curriculum ensures that children sing, listen, play, perform and evaluate.
 This is embedded in the classroom, through the structured music programme Charanga.
-Charanga enables teachers to produce inclusive lessons for all children to access the musical curriculum in a fun and engaging way, further promoting a love of learning.
+Charanga enables teachers to produce inclusive lessons for all children including those who are disadvantaged, SEND, EAL, PP and GD, to access the musical curriculum in a fun and engaging way, further promoting a love of learning.
 In these lessons, children are taught to use some of the language of music, to dissect it, and to understand how it is made, played, appreciated and analysed.
 They also learn how to compose, focusing on different dimensions of music, which in turn feed their understanding when listening, playing or analysing.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, developing the understanding of music elements without the added complexity of an instrument.

-Before Covid19, the children took part in weekly assemblies and regular Masses, during which the whole school came together to sing hymns.
-The children are offered opportunities to take part in various concerts and performances (at present, these are online) and are given a chance to be part of the school choir.
+The children also take part in weekly assemblies and regular Masses, during which the whole school come together to sing hymns.
+The children are offered opportunities to take part in various concerts and performances and are given a chance to be part of the school choir.

 In EYFS, pupils are taught to: